cosmic-horizon/committees/Oversight/Readme.md

 **Display of New Charter:** The updated and ratified charter will be prominently displayed in the Readme.md file of the committee's GitHub repository.
 This ensures that the latest version of the charter is easily accessible to all community members and stakeholders.

 ## Charter Review:

-To ensure the ongoing effectiveness and alignment of the committee's operations with the evolving needs of the Qwoyn Network community, the Aquifer Committee will conduct regular charter reviews.
+To ensure the ongoing effectiveness and alignment of the committee's operations with the evolving needs of the Qwoyn Network community, the Oversight Committee will conduct regular charter reviews.
+These reviews shall happen no less than every three months or if any community members proposes to have them more often.
 The following guidelines will be followed:

 **Annual Review:** The committee charter will be subject to an annual review, ensuring that it remains up-to-date and relevant.
 The review will take place at least once per year, providing an opportunity to assess the charter's effectiveness and make any necessary adjustments.
+This will be an extensive review and there will be reviews made every three months

 **Evaluation of Charter Alignment:** During the annual review, the committee will evaluate the charter's alignment with the current goals, objectives, and priorities of the Qwoyn Network.
 This assessment will ensure that the charter continues to serve as a meaningful framework for the committee's operations.

 **Proposal for Charter Amendments:** If any amendments or updates are deemed necessary during the review process, the committee will follow the Charter Amendments section (Section 9) to propose and ratify the changes, involving the community in the decision-making process.

 **Community Engagement:** The annual charter review presents an opportunity for community members to provide feedback and suggestions regarding the committee's operations and governance.
-The committee will actively seek community input and consider it during the review process.